itsdouges/armory-app/src/features/README.md

 ```

 ### Notes
-- [name] is used for the property name in the root reducer.
+- [name] is used for the property name in the root reducer
-- components folder is options.
+- components folder is optional
 - any common view modules (styles, components, etc) should be placed in `src/common/`
 - any common functionality should be placed in `src/lib/`